- For working families, including the self-employed, in the UK

 If you, or your partner, are on maternity, paternity or adoption leave, or you're unable to work because you are disabled or have caring responsibilities, you could still be eligible.

 You can't get Tax-Free Childcare if either you, or your partner, each individually expect to earn £100,000 or more.

-You can use Tax-Free Childcare all year round to help pay:
+You can use Tax-Free Childcare all year round to spend on regulated childcare, such as:

 Get an estimate of how much help you can get with Tax-Free Childcare and other offers.